-While all-season tires are designed to provide traction in a variety of summer weather conditions, they are not made to provide grip in severe winter conditions.
-The primary difference between summer and winter tires is not in their treads, although those may differ as well, but in the rubber that makes up the tires.
-Winter tires are made with a softer, more silicone-rich rubber compound that stays pliable when temperatures drop below -7 degrees Celsius.
+All-season tires are designed to provide traction in a variety of weather conditions, but they are not capable of grip in the winter.
+The primary difference between all-season and winter tires is not their treads — although that may differ as well — but in the rubber that makes up the tires.
+Winter tires are made of soft, silicone-rich rubber that stays pliable when temperatures drop below 7°C.

-Switching a front-wheel-drive car to winter tires may actually offer superior traction than a vehicle with all-wheel-drive and all-season tires in the same conditions.
-A study conducted by the Quebec Ministry of Transport showed that a proper winter tire can improve braking up to 25% over an all-season tire, and can improve collision avoidance by approximately 38%.
+A front-wheel drive car equipped with winter tires in colder weather may actually have traction that is superior to a vehicle with all-wheel-drive and all-season tires in the same conditions.
+A study conducted by the Quebec Ministry of Transport showed that winter tires can reduce braking distance by up to 25 percent over an all-season tire.
 Of course, combining all-wheel-drive with winter tires will give you the best traction of all in the winter months.

-If you’re looking to purchase winter tires in Mississauga, Brampton, Milton, Oakville, or anywhere in the Greater Toronto Area, then drop in to Mississauga Kia.
-We have large selection of winter snow tires for all Kia models in-store.
+If you’re looking to purchase winter tires in Mississauga, Brampton, Milton, Oakville, or anywhere in the Greater Toronto Area, then visit Mississauga Kia.
+We offer a large selection of winter tires for all Kia models.

 Only two of my tires need replacing at this time.
 Should I replace just the two?

 Not equipping all four wheels with winter tires is dangerous.
 To ensure optimum stability and handling we recommend that all tires be installed in sets of four.
 When identical tires are installed at the same time, overall handling is greatly improved.

 Can I keep winter tires on my car all year long?